lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 Assemblies Schedule
 -------------------

+The first four assemblies will, in turn, focus on each of the first four DP0 notebooks in `the tutorial-notebooks repository <https://github.com/rubin-dp0/tutorial-notebooks>`_.

 Rows *in italics* are tentative topics.
 Please reach out to Melissa Graham with suggestions or contributions (e.g., send her a direct message in the Community Forum).
 Suggestions and contributed talks are welcome from anyone, e.g., delegates, Rubin staff.